yuxincs/parallel-pi/README.md

 Use `MPI` as the parallel framework.

 #### CUDA
-Use `CUDA` to optimize the parallel computing process, which must be running under CUDA environment i.e. you must have at least a nVidia card and `nvcc` installed to compile and run the code.
+Use `CUDA` to optimize the parallel computing process, which must be run under CUDA environment. i.e., you must have at least a nVidia card and `nvcc` installed to compile and run the code.

 #### MPIOMP